rstudio/shiny/_includes/tutorial/tabsets.md

 # Define server logic for random distribution application
 shinyServer(function(input, output) {

-  # Reactive function to generate the requested distribution.
+  # Reactive expression to generate the requested distribution.
 This is
   # called whenever the inputs change.
-The output functions defined
+The renderers defined
-  # below then all use the value computed from this function
+  # below then all use the value computed from this expression
-  data &lt;- reactive(function() {
+  data &lt;- reactive({
     dist &lt;- switch(input$dist,
                    norm = rnorm,
                    unif = runif,